jason718/game-feature-learning/README.md

     - torchvision
     - numpy
     - opencv
-    - tensorflow (if you use tensorboard, will change to tensorboardX)
+    - tensorflow (necesary for the use of tensorboard.
+Will change it to tensorboardX)
     - scikit-image
 - Clone this repo:
 ```bash